Frequently Asked Questions about UT CAP

 1. As a CAP student, where do I go for academic advising?

 CAP students are required to be undeclared while at UT Arlington.
 This means that CAP students are advised in the University Advising Center, located in 105 Ransom Hall (817-272-3140, www.uta.edu/uac).
 Fall Advising will occur during the mandatory New Maverick Orientation.
-Once the fall semester begins, please refer to the UT CAP Spring Advising Guide to prepare for your second semester at UT Arlington.
+Once the fall semester begins, please refer to the UT CAP approved course list and FAQs for assistance.
 The UT CAP Advisor for UT Arlington will contact you through your UTA email account with important advising information and deadlines.

-2. Why are the School of Undergraduate Studies, College of Liberal Arts, and College of Natural Sciences the only programs in which I am guaranteed a space?
+2. Why are the School of Undergraduate Studies and the College of Liberal Arts the only programs in which I am guaranteed a space?

 UT Austin developed the guidelines for the UT CAP program.
 These are the programs they decided to make available for UT CAP students.